rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-wallets.md

   <iframe width="949" height="534" src="https://www.youtube.com/embed/hKW182_Izaw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-When a user wishes to interact with the RSK blockchain, for example to transfer RBTC:
+When a user wishes to interact with the Rootstock blockchain, for example to transfer RBTC:

 - They input some instructions into the crypto wallet.